Investment Payback Periods in Antalya: Comparison of All Districts (2025–2026)

 |---|---|

-Konyaaltı is Antalya’s most prestigious coastal district.
-Its long payback period reflects the high entry cost.
-However, the real gain is not in rental income but in capital growth: due to the limited land supply, properties appreciate every year.
-Also offering a strong position for foreign-currency-based investment, the district remains the first choice for high-budget investors who want to collect rent but see their main profit at the time of sale.
+Konyaaltı is Antalya's most prestigious coastal district.
+The long amortization period reflects the high entry cost.
+However, the real gain lies in capital appreciation rather than rental yield: due to the limited land supply, property values increase with each passing year.
+Offering a strong position for foreign currency-based investment, the district continues to be the primary choice for high-budget investors who "want to see the real gain at sale while receiving rent."

 📍 Alanya